DaleOrders/AWS-Study-Notes/README.md

 reference IP addresses or IP ranges.
 If VPC peers are in the same region, then you can do the logical referencing of an entire security group.

 You can't route through interconnected VPCs.
+For example.
+VPC B can not access the internet through VPC A's internet connection.
 ![](images/2022-01-16-14-02-43.png)

 VPC peering connects **ONLY TWO** VPCs.